Most Philippine SMEs have at least three compliance gaps they don't know about. We find them, fix them, and make sure they can't be used against you.

 "I used to dread the last day of any employee.
 Now we have a process.
 Exit papers, final pay computation, clearance - done in a week every time.
 We haven't had a single separation turn into a complaint since we started working with People Helm."

-You tell us about your team, how you currently handle HR, and what's been keeping you up at night.
-We ask questions.
+Tell us about your team, how you handle HR now, and what's been keeping you up at night.
 By the end of the call you know exactly what you need, in which order, and what it costs.
 Nothing moves forward unless you say so.

-We write your contracts, close your compliance gaps, and build the HR systems your business actually needs.
-Everything is written for your specific situation.
-Not copied from a template.
-Not built for someone else's business.
+We write your contracts, close your compliance gaps, and build what your business actually needs.
+Written for your situation - not copied from a template.

-Staff problems don't stop after the setup.
-When something comes up (a complaint, a termination, an inspector at the door), you call us.
-We tell you exactly what to do and what not to do before you make a move.
+When something comes up - a complaint, a termination, an inspector at the door - you call us.
+We tell you exactly what to do before you make a move.

 People Helm works specifically for businesses with 10 to 100 people.
 That's the range where you've outgrown informal HR but a full-time hire doesn't make financial sense yet.
 A full-time HR staff member costs ₱25,000 to ₱70,000 a month before benefits.
 People Helm starts at ₱15,000 a month.